banorton/sudoku/README.md

 # Lessons Learned
+I learned,
-- I learned the basics of tkinter to make the GUI.
+- the basics of tkinter to make the GUI.
-- I learned more about how to use git and github for development.
+- more about how to use git and github for development.
-- I learned about how to make a python package.
-I learned how to use __init__ files.
+- how to make a python package and use __init__ files.
-- First and foremost, I learned that often my eyes are too big for my stomach.
+- arguably most importantly that often my eyes are too big for my stomach.
 I can think of an endless amount of features I want to add at the start of a project, but that can often be a hinderance.
 If your intentions are too gradiose, it can be hard to know where to begin.

 # TODOs (in no particular order)